What Did the Biblical Writers Know and When Did They Know It?: Reception and reviews

-The book received positive reviews from scholars such as David Noel Freedman and Lawrence Stager and from publications such as the Library Journal, Publishers Weekly and The Jerusalem Report.

-Minimalist scholar Philip R. Davies, who is often criticized by Dever in the book, chided his inability to distance himself from his obsessions:

-Peter James, writing on the Palestine Exploration Quarterly, was critical of Dever's work, accusing Dever of dismissing contrary evidence without argument and failing to engage with detail as against wider cultural context:
+Minimalist scholar Philip R. Davies, who is often criticized by Dever in the book, criticized Dever on personal grounds, while questioning his central thesis:"[Dever's] agendas are that (a) a coordinated team of 'minimalists'/'revisionist' biblical historians are conspiring to deny the existence of ancient Israel (and even of historical 'facts' at all!); (b) Dever has been, and remains, the guardian of truth in matters archaeological; and (c) archaeology can confirm the reliability of Biblical history.
+The first two of these issues obscure the central thesis."
+Peter James was critical of Dever's work, accusing Dever of dismissing contrary evidence without argument and failing to engage with detail as against wider cultural context: "If Dever’s attempts to link narrative biblical history and archaeology represent mainstream thinking (as he claims), then the field is indeed in deep trouble.
+It is the kind of blind acceptance of traditional (unsubstantiated) 'synchronisms' espoused by Dever that has provided the very fuel for the minimalists’ criticisms.
+In short, Dever may prove to be his own worst enemy."

 In his book On the Reliability of the Old Testament, evangelical scholar Kenneth Kitchen criticizes Dever for not supporting the historicity of the Pentateuch and of the Book of Joshua, but praises him for his defence of the Bible from the Book of Judges onward:"In his What Did the Biblical Writers Know and When Did They Know It?, we have a robust and very valuable reply to minimalists, ruthlessly exposing their suspect agendas and sham "scholarship", following on from his refutations of Finkelstein's archaeological revisionism.
 It should be read and appreciated (from the period 1200 B.C. onward) for his firsthand contribution on the archaeological aspects, as well in conjunction with this book.
 There is much solid rock here, and all of us may rejoice in that fact".